MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 }
 ```

-The following example code queries the various descriptors for the USB device that is specified by the WinUSB interface handle.
+The following example code queries the various descriptors for the USB device specified by the WinUSB interface handle.
 The example function retrieves the types of supported endpoints and their pipe identifiers.
 The example stores all three PipeId values for later use.

 ``` cpp
 struct PIPE_ID